tayyebisrar/Linux-Kernel-Modules/README.md

 - Makefiles
 - kernels, modules and drivers

-## Source
+## Sources

+- The playlist, 'Let's code a Linux Driver', can be found at youtube.com/playlist?list=PLCGpd0Do5-I3b5TtyqeF1UdyD4C-S-dMa
-The guide, 'The Linux Kernel Module Programming Guide' can be found at tldp.org/LDP/lkmpg/2.6/html/index.html
+- The guide, 'The Linux Kernel Module Programming Guide' can be found at tldp.org/LDP/lkmpg/2.6/html/index.html